 - Applying liquid nitrogen.
 Your doctor may use liquid nitrogen to freeze the wart.
 This treatment is called cryotherapy or cryosurgery.
 This is a two-step process that does not hurt the skin around the wart.
 Applying liquid nitrogen to the wart causes a little discomfort.
 To completely remove a wart, the treatments may be needed every 1 to 3 weeks for a total of 2 to 4 times.
 If no improvement is noted, your doctor may recommend another type of treatment.

 - Other treatments for warts on the skin.
 Your doctor may choose to burn the wart, cut it out, or remove it with a laser.
 These treatments are effective, but they may leave a scar.
 They are normally reserved for warts that have not cleared up with other treatments.

 Genital warts must be treated by your doctor.
 Warts in the genital area can be removed, but there’s no cure for the viral infection that causes the warts.
 This means that the warts may come back even after they have been removed.

 Most of the time, treatment of warts on the skin is successful and the warts are gone for good.
-Your body's immune system can usually get rid of any tiny bits of wart that may be left after a wart has been treated.
-Genital warts are more likely to come back because there's no cure for the virus that causes them and because warts are more difficult to control in a moist environment.
+Your body’s immune system can usually get rid of any tiny bits of wart that may be left after a wart has been treated.
+Genital warts are more likely to come back because there’s no cure for the virus that causes them.
+They also may come back because warts are more difficult to control in a moist environment.
 If warts come back, see your doctor to talk about other ways to treat them.

 - Do I have a wart?

 - How did I get a wart?

 - What is the best way to avoid spreading warts to other parts of my body?

 - How can I avoid giving warts to my family?